theopechli/theopechli.github.io/_posts/2019-10-16-format-zero.markdown

                                                        `-----------------------------------'
 {% endhighlight %}

-Disassembling the binary gives us the following key takeaways:
+Here are the key takeaways by disassembling the binary:
-* There is a call to `fgets` that saves the input which is read from *STDIN* to a local variable `var_3ch` and restricts the size to 15 bytes.
+* There is a call to `fgets` that saves the input, which is read from *STDIN*, to a local variable, `var_3ch`, and restricts the size to 15 bytes.
-* There is a call to `sprintf` that takes `var_3ch` as a format string and sends the formatted output to another local variable `var_2ch`.
+* There is a call to `sprintf` that takes `var_3ch` as a format string and sends the formatted output to another local variable, `var_2ch`.
 * The objective is to overwrite the local variable `var_ch`.

-As can be seen from the above info, the variable `var_3ch` has a size of 16 bytes considering that the next variable on the stack is `var_2ch` and `0x3c-0x2c=0x10`.
+As can be seen from the above info, the variable `var_3ch` has a size of 16 bytes, considering that the next variable on the stack is `var_2ch` and `0x3c-0x2c=0x10`.
 The same applies to `var_2ch`, `0x2c-0xc=0x20` which is 32 bytes.

 In order to overwrite `var_ch`, `var_2ch` needs to be overflown.
 To do that, one can simply use the `%x` or `%X` specifier.
 The aforementioned specifier is used to output unsigned hexadecimal integers.
 In this case, the output will be sent to `var_2ch` and to overflow it the amount of the specifiers needs to be more than 32.
 Note that `fgets` restricts the size to 15 bytes and to circumvent that, one can append `32` right after the percentage.